CromFr/matrix-doge-bot/README.md

 # matrix-doge-bot
-Writing a sentence containing either [ "wow", "much", "many", "such" ] will summon the doge.
+Writing a sentence containing either [ "doge", "wow", "much", "many", "such" ] will summon the doge.
 Such wow.